This post highlights some of the elementary schools of

 Marshfield Avenue is now

-between the school & Paulina??
+between the school & Paulina

-significant building configuration change??
+significant building re-configuration

 James B